Agent's Take: Six power brokers who are shaping the NFL's financial landscape

 Todd France (Creative Artists Agency Football)

-The Rams won the battle in a contest of wills last preseason when Donald ended his lengthy holdout at the end of the preseason without getting a new contract.
+The Rams won the battle in a contest of wills when Donald ended his lengthy holdout at the end of the preseason without getting a new contract.
 Rams general manager Les Snead now calls a new deal for Donald, who is scheduled to make $6.892 million in 2018 on his fifth-year option, a major priority.
 An undisclosed timetable was discussed during a meeting with France a couple of weeks ago in Indianapolis at the NFL combine.

 Donald may ultimately win the war because it usually costs more to sign a great player the longer a team waits.
 The 2014 NFL Defensive Rookie of the Year had the best season of his impressive four-year NFL career without the benefit of training camp.
 Donald solidified his standing as the league's most disruptive force from the interior of a defensive line.
 He was named 2017 NFL Defensive Player of the Year.